tgstation/tgstation/CONTRIBUTING.md

 ```

 ###No overriding type safety checks.
-The use of the : operator to override type safety checks is strongly discouraged.
+The use of the : operator to override type safety checks is not allowed.
 You must cast the variable to the proper type.

 ###Type paths must began with a /
 eg: `/datum/thing` not `datum/thing`